bmfc96/WordPress/BMI-READMI.md

         24. **`_update_posts_count_on_delete( $post_id )`** - Handler for updating the current site's posts count when a post is deleted.
         25. `_update_posts_count_on_transition_post_status( $new_status, $old_status, **$post = null )`** - Handler for updating the current site's posts count when a post status changes.
         26. **`wp_count_sites( $network_id = null )`** - Count number of sites grouped by site status.

+22. **`wp-includes/ms-settings.php`**
+    - NOTES:
+        - used to set up and fix common variables and include the Multisite procedural and class library.
+        - allows for some configuration in `wp-config.php` (see `ms-default-constants.php`)
+    - FLOW:
+        1. declare global on Objects representing the current network and current site.

+            @global WP_Network $current_site The current network.
+            @global object     $current_blog The current site.

 NAV-DIR: */wp-includes